-The exercise helps you find out what you love to do, helps you find out more about yourself, helps you find your passion, helps you narrow down your passions to help you find out what you want to be when you “grow up”, and can really give you drive in your life.
+The exercise listing life goals helps you find out what you love to do, find out more about yourself, find your passion, narrow down your passions to find out what you want to be when you “grow up,” and can really give you drive in your life.

-See the complete list of my 100 Goals
+See the complete list of my 100 Life Goals

-Below is my part of my list of 100 Goals (or Dreams) to accomplish before I die.
-It took me a while to sit and think about them and to write them all down, but it was an awesome exercise!
+Below is my list of 100 Life Goals (or Dreams) to accomplish before I die.
+It took me a while to sit and think about them and write them all down, but it was an awesome exercise!

-I challenge you all to write out your own list of 100 Goals.
-The lined through goals are the ones that have already been completed.
+I challenge you all to write out your own list of 100 Life Goals.
+The lined-through life goals are the ones that have already been completed.
 Did I miss any that you really want to accomplish?
 Are there any really awesome ones that I’m missing and should add?
 Be sure to leave a comment in the comment section below…

 - Open several small businesses